Athlete/athlete-api-docs/resources/user.rst

 Arguments

-    :name: The name to match against in the search
+    :q: The name to match against in the search

 Response